|Drosophila genetics and epigenetics - CNRS URA 2578|

 RNA interference (RNAi) designates the process by which double-stranded RNA induce the specific degradation of their complementary mRNA.
 This process is involved in various regulatory pathways in eukaryotes, including defense against plant viruses, heterochromatinization of pericentromeric regions, various genetic cosuppression phenomena, repression of transposable elements and chromosome imprinting.

-We wish now to study the contribution of double-stranded RNA to the endogenous regulatory mechanisms.
+Two projects are currently under development to study the contribution of small, double-stranded RNA to the endogenous regulatory mechanisms of gene expression in Drosophila.

 Legend to Photos :

 Right hand side.
-A RNAi transgenic system (see below) was used to silence Gcn5 in the posterior compartment of imaginal discs.
+An RNAi transgenic system (see below) was used to silence Gcn5 in the posterior compartment of imaginal discs.
 Acetylation of H3-K14 residue was lost in that compartment.

 Left hand side.
 A transgenic line expressing GAL4 under the control of a specific driver is crossed with a transgenic line transgenic for an inverted repeat under the control of UAS regulatory sites.